Impulsive fire disturbance in a savanna model: Tree-grass coexistence states, multiple stable system states, and

-To reach a continuous system that is more structurally analogous to the flow-kick system, we can assume the fire impact is $k_2 \omega(x)$, where $r_2 = k_2/\tau$ is held in a fixed ratio.
+However, if we do not consider the analogous continuous disturbance, but instead look for a continuous system that is more structurally analogous to the flow-kick system, we can assume the fire impact is $r_2 \omega(x)$, where $r_2 = k_2/\tau$ is held in a fixed ratio, so that tree mortality is dependent on the amount of grass present.
 In this case, we find

-In addition, we consider the continuous system This system has a similar $\omega$ input to the flow-kick system (although it is not the continuous analog of that system).
+In addition, we can assume the fire impact is $r_2 \omega(r_1x)$, where $r_2 = k_2/\tau, r1 = k_1/\tau$ are held in a fixed ratio, so that tree mortality is dependent on the amount of grass burned ($r_1x$).
+Then the continuous system is This system has a similar $\omega$ input to the flow-kick system (although it is not the continuous analog of that system).

 The system in equation \ref{eqn:ctssystem2} is a one-sided Lotka-Volterra system with very similar dynamics to the original underlying system.
 It does not show the new behaviors that are present in the impulsive system.
 The bifurcation structure in the $r_1r_2$-plane is shown for equation \ref{eqn:ctssystem3} in figure \ref{fig:ctsbifn}A and is shown for equation \ref{eqn:ctssystem4} in figure \ref{fig:ctsbifn}B. Comparing figure \ref{fig:ctsbifn}B to figure \ref{fig:bifthms}B, these bifurcation curves are analogous to the bifurcations seen in the $k_1k_2$-plane at a fixed value of $\tau$.
 Note that the small difference between these systems ($\omega(x)$ vs $\omega(r_1x)$ in the fire disturbance) leads to large qualitative differences in the bifurcation structure.
 These systems are discussed further in section \ref{sec:ctsdistrubdiscuss} of the discussion.